plentymarkets/mc-telemetry/README.md

                 <li>nrZerolog - Run locally and log only to console</li>
                 <li>nopDriver - Run locally and log only to console</li>
             </ul>
-            Note: One or more drivers can be used at once;
+            Note: You can use one or more drivers at once
             </td>
             <td></td>
         </tr>